MayankMehra7/MayankMehra7/README.md

 # 💫 About Me:
 I'm  an ML enthusiast.
-I'm a junior at SRM Institute of Science and Technology pursuing BCA Computer Application
+I'm  pursuing BCA Computer Application at SRM Institute of Science and Technology

 ## 🌐 Socials: